Jump to

 For film aficionados, it’s easy to get invested in a movie, no matter the genre.

-You love the genius of unexpected plot twists and celebrate the classics that inspired the films we see today.
 Perhaps you even love bad movies, if only because it excites you to figure out where the story line really went wrong.

 When you know how to become a movie critic, the hours you spend watching and analyzing movies can completely pay off.